wp-plugins/customericare-livechat/readme.txt

 Yes.
 Plus you can add a legal form in pre-chat survey configuration.

+= Do you accept PayPal? =

+Yes we do, however only for the $29 life-time licence

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.